SDS Template Application

 Note

-When such a board layer is not available, it is possible to create a compatible board layer.
+• When no board layer is available, it is possible to create a compatible board layer.

 Using VS Code

-For the example below the STM32F746G-DISCO board is used that provides interfaces for all SDSIO communication interfaces.
+The example below uses the STM32F746G-DISCO board, which provides interfaces for all SDSIO communication interfaces.

 Install Required Packs

-To make the software components available, install the SDS pack and the pack for the select evaluation board, for example with:
+To make the software components available, install the SDS pack and the pack for the selected evaluation board, for example with:

 >cpackget add ARM::SDS